nickforddk/OpenHCNC/_sources/gradelists.md

 | DK | 1921- | KUÅ | | Y | | Y |

 > - ½ denotes content only partially available.
-> - _*_ ACP Lindes volume _Meddelser angaaende Københavns Universitet ..._ exists for the years 1849 to 1857, but has not been digitised.
+> - _*_ ACP Lindes volume _Meddelelser angaaende Københavns Universitet ..._ exists for the years 1849 to 1857, but has not been digitised.
 > - _**_ In the digitised volume, grades are available only for the Technical University of Denmark (_Den Polytekniske Læreanstalt_).